-Additionally, into each of the three themes in installment four Rakusan incorporated a single design taken from the same outside source, Ten Bamboo Studio Manual of Painting, 十竹斎書画譜, Jitchikusai Shogafu.
+Additionally, into each of the three themes in installment four Rakusan incorporated a single design taken from the same outside source, Ten Bamboo Studio Manual of Painting, 十竹斎書画譜, Jitchikusai Shogafu, abbreviated here TBS.

-In the 112 Pomegranate theme, this outside design is one of the later seal B designs, 112-4, part of which is in a style different from all of the others in the theme.
+In the 112 Pomegranate theme, the TBS design is 112-4, one of the later seal B designs, part of which is in a style different from all of the others in the theme.

 At least some pomegranate designs were adapted from sketches originally created in the late 1920s during the planning of designs 18 and 78 of the earlier 100 Series (see below).

 Pomegranate, Punica granatum,